 - The reddening of the face and neck, called flushing.

-- Sudden and often intense feelings of heat in the face, neck, arms, torso, and sometimes even the entire body.
+- Sudden and often intense feelings of heat.
+This can happen in the face, neck, arms, torso, and even the entire body.

 - Rapid or irregular heartbeat and pulse including heart palpitations.